 What Types of Crown Molding Are There

-The crown usually has a curvature shape to it that adds more flow to the overall design.
-This type is commonly paired with raised-panel doors.
-On the other hand, flat molding has a straight surface that emphasizes a diagonal on top of the flat-panel door.
-Both moldings can be elevated with a filler underneath.
-Elevated molding can compensate for a higher ceiling.
+On the other hand, flat molding has a straight surface that emphasizes a diagonal on top of the flat-panel door, usually seen in European cabinets.
+Both moldings can be elevated with a filler underneath, compensating for a higher ceiling.

 Not all kitchens can have the luxury of molding but have a soffit on top.
 Certain 2-story homes will have a soffit, which is a box built down from the ceiling that encompasses electrical and piping from the floor above.
 The soffit greatly reduces much of the desired ceiling height typically needed for the molding.